Aboriginal and Torres Strait Islander peoples

 Part of creating this balance is ensuring we focus on increasing female participation and closing the gender pay gap.

-We are proud affiliates of Work180 and are WGEA Employers of Choice.
+We are proud affiliates of Work180 and NAWO (National Association of Women in Operations).

 At Aurizon we want everyone to feel comfortable bringing their whole self to work.